 The Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA) mandated that CMS implement by January 1, 2008 a new ASC payment system.
 Our organizations and the entire ambulatory surgery community reached consensus on the appropriate contours of an equitable and rational program.
 In the final ASC payment regulation that became effective in 2008, CMS adhered to the spirit, if not the letter, of many of these principles, most importantly, that the new payment system should be modeled on the methodology and payment rates applicable to surgical services furnished in HOPDs.

-Over the past seven years, we have expressed grave concerns that the continued use of the Consumer Price Index - Urban (CPI-U) rather than the HMB as the ASC update factor as well as maintenance of the rescaler to achieve budget neutrality will continue to significantly widen the gap between the ASC and HOPD payment rates in ways that were unrelated to comparable cost differences in the provision of care in the two settings, with respect to which technology and staffing costs are identical.
-We appreciate that CMS has responded to some of our concerns, particularly taking the important step of replacing the CPI-U with the HMB as the annual update factor for ASCs, a key step in encouraging additional procedures to be performed in the more cost-effective ASC.
+Over the past seven years, we have expressed grave concerns that the continued use of the Consumer Price Index - Urban (CPI-U) rather than the HMB as the ASC update factor as well as maintenance of the rescaler to achieve budget neutrality will continue to exacerbate the gap between the ASC and HOPD payment rates in ways that were unrelated to comparable cost differences in the provision of care in the two settings, with respect to which technology and staffing costs are identical.
+We appreciate that CMS has responded to some of our concerns, particularly taking the important step of replacing the CPI-U with the HMB as the annual update factor for ASCs (at least through 2023), a key step in encouraging additional procedures to be performed in the more cost-effective ASC.
 To ensure that this proposal has its intended effect, however, we recommend CMS also eliminate the secondary rescaler.

 In 2003, aggregate ASC payments as a percent of HOPD rates were 85 percent.
-When the new system was established in 2008, the percentage had dropped to 65 percent; under the proposed 2020 rates, the percentage would be further reduced to 48.15 percent.
-This change in rates is the result of the application of the rescaler and is entirely unrelated to the cost of providing services to Medicare patients within the respective outpatient surgical environments.
+When the new system was established in 2008, the percentage had dropped to 65 percent; under the proposed 2021 rates, Medicare will reimburse HOPDs, on average, 100 percent more than ASCs performing the same procedures.
+We note further that whereas ASCs accounted for 6.63 percent of total expenditures in 2016, the ASC percentage of that spend is declining, representing only 5.9 percent in 2021.
+This situation is the result of the application of the rescaler and is entirely unrelated to the cost of providing services to Medicare patients within the respective outpatient surgical environments.
 At a time when ASCs offer the very real potential of augmenting access to high quality services at substantially lower cost, policymakers and the public should be concerned about the growing risk of surgery migrating back to the higher-cost HOPD.
 Since the advent of the new payment system, hospital market share is growing for many high volume procedures.

 In formulating ASC policy and establishing payment rates, it is imperative that the agency recognizes that most ASCs are small businesses that must run efficiently to remain in operation.
-There are about 5,600 Medicare-certified ASCs - about 1,200 of which specialize in ophthalmology - and over half have only one or two operating rooms.
+There are about 5,800 Medicare-certified ASCs - about 1,200 of which specialize in ophthalmology - and over half have only one or two operating rooms.
 Our facilities purchase the same equipment, devices, implants, and supplies as HOPDs and must compete with hospitals for the same nurses and other personnel, while complying with the same federal and state patient health and safety requirements and the evergrowing demands of the Medicare ASC quality reporting program.
 Our centers operate efficiently; however, receiving reimbursement that is about half that of competing hospitals compromises the ability of our facilities to continue to provide the care and technology that Medicare beneficiaries deserve.